Home » Doctor of Occupational Therapy

 OT 825 Research Project: Completion

 This course is the final course in the research sequence.
-Students will continue to work In small groups with a research mentor established in OT 735, to complete the research project and disseminate findings.
+Students will continue to work in small groups to complete the research project and disseminate findings.
 (2 credits)

 OT 830 Occupational Performance: Adults